What are Leaky Gut symptoms and is there a reliable Leaky Gut test? Why is leaky gut so important?

 Here’s the Test and Consult I offer to evaluate your gut

 The only leaky gut test I recommend is by Cyrex Labs.
-I offer this test and and one hour consult to review your lab results and make suggestions for healing the gut.
-(NOTE: I am not currently offering distance tests and Consults but your Wellness practitioner can run these tests).
+I offer this test and make suggestions for healing the gut to established clients working with me in perosn or by phone.

 The Cyrex Labs Array 2 tests antibodies to Zonulin, Occludin and Actomyosin, and three antibodies to Lipopolysaccharides.
 Here’s an interesting video on testing Leaky Gut from Cyrex Labs.